 What to Expect on the Day of Facelift Surgery

-Once you are sedated, Dr. Keyes will make an incision in front of your ear near your temples, continuing it under the earlobe towards the back of your ear, allowing it to blend in with your hairline.
-He will then gently lift the skin to tighten the underlying muscle and tissue, removing excess skin and fat along the way.
+Once you are sedated, Dr. Keyes will make an incision in front of your ear near your temples, continuing under the earlobe towards the back of your ear, allowing it to blend in with your hairline.
+The skin will then be gently lifted and pulled to tighten the underlying muscle and tissue, with Dr. Keyes removing any excess skin and fat.
+Any incisions will be made in the natural folds of your skin to minimize the appearance of scars.
+Dr. Keyes will then close the incisions using sutures that create minimal scar tissue.

 Deep Plane Facelift